 Cerebrotech Medical Systems is an innovative medical device company focused on the development of portable neurotechnology solutions.
-The Cerebrotech Visor, is a non-invasive wireless neurological device intended for use as an aid in the assessment of fluid volume differences (asymmetry) between the cerebral hemispheres in patients undergoing neurologic assessment.
+The Visor™ System is a non-invasive wireless neurological device intended for use as an aid in the assessment of fluid volume asymmetry between the cerebral hemispheres in adult patients undergoing neurologic assessment.

 “At Cerebrotech, our mission is to improve healthcare outcomes across the globe by minimizing treatment delays for patients undergoing neurologic assessment.
 This mission drives our strategy and our work every day.”

 Our core technology, Volumetric Impedance Phase-shift Spectroscopy (VIPS™), provides real-time assessment of brain fluid distribution for patients undergoing neurologic assessment, allowing earlier intervention to prevent further brain damage.
 The technology passes low-power electromagnetic waves through the brain, detecting small changes and asymmetries in its electrical properties to aid neurologic assessment in about 30 seconds.
 Rapid assessment may lead to early intervention, better outcomes, and reduced hospital costs.